Location: Anosy region, Madagascar

 Away from comprehensive research on creatures both big and small, the SCP conducts weekly environmental education sessions at two schools in Sainte Luce.
 These classes provide free education to youths on key environmental and conservation issues, such as threats to the forest, the benefits of pollinators and animals that disperse seeds, and basic sustainable agricultural techniques.
 Not only are these sessions informative, but they are also a lot of fun, as lessons are communicated via fun songs and games!
 Volunteers will also have time to share their English language skills with motivated community members in weekly English classes in the nearby village.

-No matter what your interests may be, your hard work with SEED will contribute to a long and exciting history of making real sustainable change for the people and environments of the Anosy region!
+No matter what your interests may be, your hard work with us will contribute to a long and exciting history of making real sustainable change for the people and environments of the Anosy region!

 Travel & Accom.